The Rules page offers several ways to gain insight into the status of your detection rules:

 Troubleshoot missing alertsedit

 When a rule fails to run close to its scheduled time, some alerts may be missing.
 There are a number of ways to try to resolve this issue:

-If you see values in the Gaps column in the All rules table or on the Rule details page for a small number of rules, you can increase those rules' Additional look-back time (Detect → Rules → the rule’s All actions button (…) → Edit rule settings → Schedule → Additional look-back time).
+If you see values in the Gaps column in the Rule Monitoring table or on the Rule details page for a small number of rules, you can increase those rules' Additional look-back time (Detect → Rules → the rule’s All actions menu (…) → Edit rule settings → Schedule → Additional look-back time).